Judge denies Gavin Newsom request to label himself as Democrat on recall ballot

 A California state judge ruled Monday that Gov. Gavin Newsom cannot identify himself as a Democrat on the September recall ballot, saying he failed to meet the deadline to designate his party affiliation.

-Superior Court Judge P. Arguelles said that the Secretary of State Shirley N. Weber’s office cannot fix what attorneys for Mr. Newsom described as an oversight in their February 2020 response to the recall petition, calling state law “unambiguous.”
+Superior Court Judge James P. Arguelles said that the Secretary of State Shirley N. Weber’s office cannot fix what attorneys for Mr. Newsom described as an oversight in their February 2020 response to the recall petition, calling state law “unambiguous.”

-“It is clear from both the text and the legislative history that SB 151 does not consider information about an elected officer’s party affiliation so vital voters that it must be included on the ballot,” Mr. Arguelles said in his decision.
+“It is clear from both the text and the legislative history that SB 151 does not consider information about an elected officer’s party affiliation so vital voters that it must be included on the ballot,” Judge Arguelles said in his decision.

 Mr. Newsom had sought to add his party affiliation to the Sept.
 14 ballot in the overwhelmingly Democratic state as he seeks to beat back challenges from a crowded field that includes Republicans John Cox, Kevin Faulconer and Caitlyn Jenner.